jcmcnch/eASV-pipeline-for-515Y-926R/README.md

 https://www.protocols.io/private/6C81EC4BC2074A76D7ACF80E2F0603B7

 3. Apply to your own primers/pipeline ("deblur-template-pipeline").
 If you'd like to use these scripts as a starting point for your analysis but are not using the Fuhrman lab primers / mock communities, we think it's safer to use Deblur*.
-It's basically the same as the others but with some minor changes to make the scripts more generally applicable (e.g. they include some templates for preparing your classfication database):
+This workflow is basically the same as our "in-house" pipeline but with some minor additions to make the scripts more generally applicable (e.g. they include some templates for preparing your own classfication database):

 https://www.protocols.io/private/7714BDE068BA6E75FF2B89082009590F